Community connection

 The Four Lakes Amateur Radio Club will host ARRL Field Day at Schumacher Farm Park in Waunakee.
 We hope to have WaunaMesh fully up and running in time for this public celebration of radio, learning, and emergency communication.

-The radio network itself can pass local messages without internet or cell towers.
-Online maps and some tools do use the internet.
+The radio network sends text messages without internet or cell towers.

 Yes.
-Useful host spots include homes, barns, churches, schools, farms, shops, and other places with height, power, and a clear view.
+Useful host spots include homes, barns, churches, schools, shops, and other places with height and a clear view.

 Yes.
 While the public chat uses a shared key, direct messages and chat rooms are encrypted.